Carpk/ShawnKlein/_posts/2016-05-01-duck-typing.md

 gto67.fix_with(GasMechanic.new)
 gto67.fix_with(Upholstery.new)
 ````
 The `Car` class doesn't know what type of object was passed in for `#fix_with()`'s argument, nor should it care.
 If the object has the behavior of `#repair()` and does it like a `GasMechanic` and does other `GasMachanic` things, then it must be a `GasMechanic`.
+This is where we apply "If an object quacks like a duck and walks like a duck, then its class is immaterial, it’s a duck".

+We are looking to create an object that trusts all others to be what it expects at any given moment, and any of those objects can be any kind of thing.
 What helps direct us, is the fact that the `#fix_with()` method serves a single purpose.
 Its argument arrives wishing to accomplish a single goal.
 This is where the argument's class is less important than what the `#fix_with()` needs to do.
 Its goal is to fix something, and the design allows the passing object to do so.

 We may already have ducks hidden somewhere in our codebase.
 Using some of the methods below may be an indication that we have duck types hidden in our code.